Yorko/mlcourse.ai/book/topic02/topic02_visual_data_analysis.md

 To start with, visual exploration of data is the first thing one tends to do when dealing with a new task.
 We do preliminary checks and analysis using graphics and tables to summarize the data and leave out the less important details.
 It is much more convenient for us, humans, to grasp the main points this way than by reading many lines of raw data.
 It is amazing how much insight can be gained from seemingly simple charts created with available visualization tools.

-Next, when we analyze the performance of a model or report results, we also often use charts and images.
-Sometimes, for interpreting a complex model, we need to project high-dimensional spaces onto more visually intelligible 2D or 3D figures.
+Next, when we analyze a model's performance or report results, we often use charts and images.
+Sometimes, to interpret a complex model, we need to project high-dimensional spaces onto more visually intelligible 2D or 3D figures.

 All in all, visualization is a relatively fast way to learn something new about your data.
 Thus, it is vital to learn its most useful techniques and make them part of your everyday ML toolbox.